-As we’ve mentioned, only someone with a mental health disorder can have an ESA.
+As we’ve mentioned, only someone who has a condition where a regular life activity is impaired due to their symptoms can have an ESA.
 It’s the law.
-So, before calling your pet an ESA (which is wrong!), you need to be diagnosed with one of the DSM 5 conditions.
+So, before calling your pet an ESA (which is wrong!), you need to be assessed for those conditions.
 Only a licensed mental health professional in your state can do this, so you’ll need an appointment with one.

 The Next Step: Find a LMHP and Get Your Emotional Support Animal Letter

-Once you have a diagnosis, it’s time to get an emotional support animal letter.
+Once you have identified your symptoms with your clinician, it’s time to get an emotional support animal letter and treatment plan.
 Without this important document, Fido or Mittens will only count as pets, in the eyes of the law.
 When you have an ESA, you prove your four-legged companion is an assistance animal and has rights.

 How CertaPet Helps People Connect with LMHP and Get Their ESA Letters!